Orsted and RWE Fined Millions for Major UK Blackout

 RWE’s 740-megawatt Little Barford gas power plant also went offline along with hundreds of megawatts of distributed generation across the network as a series of protection measures did their job.

-The local distribution network operator UKPN, was fined £1.5 million relating to a “technical breach.”
+The local distribution network operator UKPN was fined £1.5 million for a “technical breach.”
 It connected customers back to the network without National Grid ESO, the system operator, asking it to.

 The blackout lasted a maximum of 45 minutes and affected 1 million customers during a Friday evening rush hour.
 It also created a series of knock-on effects including huge disruption on the rail network, large chunks of which are electrified in Britain.